Clementine & Walnut Muffins

 I’ll admit, I’m a bit of an orange addict.
 Citrus cakes, tarts, curds & preserves, I’m all over it.
 Marmalade on toast would 100% be my last meal.
 But, there is another deliciously zesty way to enjoy some sweet orange at breakfast time, muffins.
 Whenever I’m feeling organised or need a simple, mindful bit of baking, I like to make a batch of muffins for the week ahead.
 These sweet little clementine & walnut muffins are full of flavour, have a wonderfully moist texture & are filling enough to see you through any morning.
 Clementines give much subtler, more delicate flavour than oranges here & paired with the creamy crunch of walnuts is just the best start to the day.

-(makes 12 medium or 6 large muffins)
+- Yield: 12 medium or 6 large muffins

 - 3 clementines